This information is intended for use by health professionals

 No dose adjustment is required in patients with hepatic injury (see section 5.2).

-The safety and efficacy of Praxbind in children below the age of 18 years have not yet been established.
-No data are available.
+The safety and efficacy of Praxbind in children below the age of 18 years have not been established.
+Currently available data are described in section 5.1.

 Method of administration